factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/factorylayer/README.md

 * Annotations DSL (CDI)

 But why not use the new operator?
-The java built-in path should be the best way to describe object creation and that's exactly what factoryfx is doing.
+The java built-in path should be the best way to describe object creation and that's exactly what FactoryFX is doing.

 ## Factory solution
 ```java